Cruising the Rhine River

 Visit a castle

 The Rhine river houses many castles on its grand banks, with the most fairy-tale facades being in Germany.
-Top castles to visit include the grand ruin of Heidelberg Castle, ruined Rheinfels Castle and grand Stolzenfels Palace.
+Some of the top castles along a Rhine river cruise to visit include the grand ruin of Heidelberg Castle, ruined Rheinfels Castle and grand Stolzenfels Palace.

 Catch a concert

 The banks of the Rhine are steeped in musical history, in fact, Bonn the home of Beethoven, is sits on the river.
 You’ll find many classical concerts taking place along the river, in the likes of Cologne and Koblenz and many cruise lines offer concerts as excursions.